AdaCore/spark2014/lrm/source/introduction.rst

 "implementors" includes those producing both compilers and verification tools.

-This manual is written in the style and language of the Ada 2012 Reference Manual (RM), so knowledge of Ada 2012 is assumed.
+This manual is written in the style and language of the Ada 2012 RM, so knowledge of Ada 2012 is assumed.
 Chapters 2 through 13 mirror the structure of the Ada 2012 RM.
-Chapter 14 covers all the annexes of the Ada RM.
+Chapter 14 covers all the annexes of the Ada 2012 RM.
+Moreover, this manual should be interpreted as an extension of the Ada 2012 RM (that is, |SPARK| is fully defined by this document taken together with the Ada 2012 RM).

 Readers interested in how SPARK 2005 constructs and idioms map into
 |SPARK| should consult the appendix :ref:`mapping-spec-label`.

+.. _desc_notate:

 Method of Description and Syntax Notation
 -----------------------------------------